 Residents must bring or arrange to purchase while in residence all supplies required during their stay.
 It is recommended that residents bring a laptop if regular computer use is desired; however there is a shared computer and printer available on campus for occasional use located in the library.

 International Travelers: Art Omi does not provide international power adapters for electronic devices - please bring one if you are traveling from another country and plan to use your personal electronic devices.
 Residents traveling from another country should convert currency to US dollars before arriving at Art Omi, as it is very difficult to do so in the immediate area.

 Are the studios and living space accessible for persons with disabilities?

 Yes.
 Art Omi has several bedrooms, bathrooms, and studio spaces that are accessible.
 We aim to create accessibility for all, and welcome contact with applicants as early in the process as possible to ensure we are prepared to meet the needs of any prospective residents.
-Contact Residency Manager Cassandra Massa with any questions.
+Contact the Residency Program with any questions.